Investigation of the Spectator Effect on Light Nuclei Production in Nucleus-Nucleus Collisions at High Baryon Density Region: Results and discussion

-In experiments, because of the limited detector acceptance, the measured $p_{\rm T}$ spectra are usually in a finite $p_{\rm T}$ range.
-Therefore, in order to calculate rapidity density distribution $d{\rm N}/dy$, the measured $p_{\rm T}$ spectra need to be fitted and extrapolated, and the Blast-Wave function is widely used~\cite{Schnedermann:1993ws, STAR:2024znc}.
-Figure ~\ref{Fig-2} shows using Blast-Wave function to fit middle and backward rapidity $p_{\rm T}$ spectra from the AMPT-HC model under conditions of limited acceptance ($p_{\rm T} > 0.5$ GeV/$c$ for proton, $p_{\rm T} > 1.0$ GeV/$c$ for deuteron and $p_{\rm T} > 1.2$ GeV/$c$ for triton) in peripheral collisions at centrality 40-80\%.
-In the middle rapidity, the Blast-Wave function can extrapolate $p_{\rm T}$ spectra well in the non-fitting $p_{\rm T}$ range, but in the backward rapidity, there exist obvious deviations between $p_{\rm T}$ spectra from the AMPT-HC model and Blast-Wave fitting in the non-fitting $p_{\rm T}$ range, which is mainly because of a large fraction of spectator component in the non-fitting $p_{\rm T}$ range and it can not be described by Blast-Wave function.
+We use the Blast-Wave function to fit middle and backward rapidity $p_{\rm T}$ spectra from the AMPT-HC model calculations under conditions, in peripheral collisions at 40-80\% centralities, assuming the limited $p_{\rm T}$ acceptance (experimental measured range) as fitting range: $p_{\rm T} > 0.5$ GeV/$c$ for proton, $p_{\rm T} > 1.0$ GeV/$c$ for deuteron and $p_{\rm T} > 1.2$ GeV/$c$ for triton.
+The results are shown in Figure 2.
+At middle rapidity, the Blast-Wave function successfully captures the $p_{\rm T}$ spectra beyond the fitted range.
+At backward rapidity, however, significant deviations between the AMPT-HC model and the Blast-Wave fit appear outside the fitted range, mainly due to a larger spectator component fraction in the low-$p_{\rm T}$ region than in the fitted region.

 Figure~\ref{Fig-3} presents the rapidity density distribution $d{\rm N}/dy$ of proton, deuteron and triton in peripheral collisions at centrality 40-80\%.
-The black curves are obtained by integrating the total \(p_{\mathrm{T}}\) spectra over the full \(p_{\mathrm{T}}\) range, while the red curves are derived using both the total \(p_{\mathrm{T}}\) spectra within a limited acceptance and the Blast-Wave fitting function from the AMPT-HC model.
-The solid black markers represent the experimental measurements from STAR.
-The $d{\rm N}/dy$ values predicted by the AMPT-HC model (black curves) agree with the STAR data at mid-rapidity, but show a significant overestimation in the backward rapidity region.
-This discrepancy arises because the spectator component in the low \(p_{\mathrm{T}}\) range is not fully captured by the Blast-Wave function at backward rapidity.
-As indicated by the red curves, the resulting $d{\rm N}/dy$ values become consistent with the STAR measurements across the entire rapidity range if the identical accceptance and fitting method are applied to the \(p_{\mathrm{T}}\) spectra generated by the AMPT-HC model.
+The black line represents the integral of the total $p_{\rm T}$ spectra over the full $p_{\rm T}$ range, obtained by summing the integrals of the black and blue lines from figure~\ref{Fig-2}.
+The red line corresponds to the sum of two contributions: the integral of the Blast-Wave fitting function extrapolated into the experimentally unmeasurable $p_{\rm T}$ range (red line in figure~\ref{Fig-2}), and the integral of the total $p_{\rm T}$ spectra within the experimentally measurable $p_{\rm T}$ range (blue line in figure~\ref{Fig-2}).
+The solid black markers represent the STAR measurements.
+The $d{\rm N}/dy$ values predicted by the AMPT-HC model (black line) agree with the STAR data at mid-rapidity, but show a significant overestimation at backward rapidity.
+This discrepancy arises because the spectator component in the low \(p_{\mathrm{T}}\) range is not fully captured by extrapolation of the Blast-Wave function fit at backward rapidity.
+As indicated by the red lines, the resulting $d{\rm N}/dy$ values become consistent with the STAR measurements across the entire rapidity range if the identical acceptance and fitting method are applied to the \(p_{\mathrm{T}}\) spectra generated by the AMPT-HC model.